ethanmsl/Support-CLI/README.md

 ## NOTE: Documentation to come.
 The below is only install instructions for beta-testers.

-## NOTE_2: The current repo is only set-up for post-Intel processors.
+## NOTE_2: The current branch (`main`) is only set-up for *post*-Intel processors.
-some file paths are different between the two.  support coming
+see the `intel` branch for a proposed (to be tested) intel-compatible set of files.
+(basically brew installs things in a different place on Intel vs M1 architectures is all, and some sourcing paths are different)
 ___________________________

 # Primary CLI Learning Reference: